 As COVID-19 sweeps through the globe, public health officials are grappling with communicating the urgency of adhering to safety measures.
 Even with the vaccine, we aren’t in the clear with infections and the death toll is still climbing.
 It’s important everyone continues safety measures until the majority are vaccinated.

-In this post, I will take a look at public health messaging in the last year and see what lessons we can draw from it.
+In this post, I will take a look at public health messaging in the last year and see what lessons we can draw from it in order to write clearly about COVID-19 and make a difference.
 I’ll explore these findings with what behavioural research shows us about how people respond to public health messages.

 I spoke with Dr Yoeli, a research scientist at MIT, on how to elicit COVID-19 prevention behaviours, such as mask wearing and socially distancing among people.